 The Southeast Regional Cancer Program at KHSC

-As part of the Cancer Care Ontario network, KHSC and its partners provide care for over 550,000 from Trenton to Smiths Falls.
+As part of the Cancer Care Ontario network, KHSC and its partners provide care for over 550,000 patients from Trenton to Smiths Falls.
 Population density is low, and the demographic served is older and more rural than many other Cancer Care Ontario regions.
 Many patients live over an hour away from KHSC, so the goal is to provide care closer to home.

 Cancer care sites are designated from level 1 to 4, depending on the complexity of care provided.